ziejka/eatwo/README.md

-# This is PoC and test app for eatwo app
+# This is Go + HTMX app

-Proposed folder structrure
+Proposed folder structure

 ```
 /myapp